Toxic (BoyWithUke song)

-"Toxic" is a song by Korean-American singer BoyWithUke, originally self-released as a single on October 29, 2021.
-BoyWithUke wrote and produced the song himself.
+"Toxic" is a song by Korean-American singer BoyWithUke (now known as Chandol).
+Originally self-released as a single on October 29, 2021, it appeared as the 11th song on the album Serotonin Dreams in May 6th, 2022.
+BoyWithUke wrote and produced the song himself, but the album it appeared on was released through Republic Records.
 It went viral on TikTok and received over 1 billion streams worldwide.

 Composition and lyrics

 The song features BoyWithUke singing about how "all [his] friends are toxic", dubbing them "so rude and always negative" and explores ideas of loneliness with his lyrics stating that whilst he may be better off by himself, he feels "kinda empty without somebody else".
 Unlike some of his prior songs that had been inspired by ideas from TikTok comments, BoyWithUke wrote it "because it was an important thing in [his] life at the time".
 As with all of his songs, it was produced on his iPad using GarageBand.